 It’s all about balance through sustainable management.
 We all benefit from this.

 Victorians have been managing the Aussie bush for centuries, it’s a sustainable resource and I think we should leave it to the experts to quietly get on with it and manage it efficiently for the benefit of the majority, instead of listening to the voices of those who maybe don’t have their facts right!
+The timber regrowth needs to be managed, it’s not the old-growth forests that once covered most of Victoria, they are dangerous.
+We can’t just lock them up and expect mother nature to work itself out.
+Take away the industry and you take away the money for management.

 I think if we jump too quick with these green decisions before really understanding what the solution is we might all end up worse off and no real gain.